 If your goal is dimension reduction than the number of components to keep depends on the threshold you set.
 For example, if you need around 90% of the variance you would keep the first 5 components.
 If you need 95% or more of the variance you would keep the first six.
 To actually use the components you would take the “Carseats.pca$x” data and move it to your data frame.

-Keep in mind that the actual components have no conceptual meaning but is a numerical representation of a combination of several variables that were reduce using PCA to fewer variables such as going form 7 variables to 5 variables.
+Keep in mind that the actual components have no conceptual meaning but is a numerical representation of a combination of several variables that were reduced using PCA to fewer variables such as going from 7 variables to 5 variables.

 This means that PCA is great for reducing variables for prediction purpose but is much harder for explanatory studies unless you can explain what the new components represent.

 For our purposes, we will keep 5 components.
 This means that we have reduced our dimensions from 7 to 5 while still keeping almost 90% of the variance.
 Graphing our results is tricky because we have 5 dimensions but the human mind can only conceptualize 3 at the best and normally 2.
 As such we will plot the first two components and label them by shelf location using ggplot2.
 Below is the code